Nadatarkhan/win_det_heatmaps/README.md

 Chuan-Kang Li, Hong-Xin Zhang, Jia-Xin Liu, Yuan-Qing Zhang, Shan-Chen Zou, Yu-Tong Fang.
 Window Detection in Facades Using Heatmap Fusion[J].Journal of Computer Science and Technology, 2020, 35(4): 900-912.

-# Introduction
-Window detection is a key component in many graphics and vision applications related to 3D city modeling and scene visualization.
-We present a novel approach for learning to recognize windows in a colored facade image.
-Rather than predicting bounding boxes or performing facade segmentation, our system locates keypoints of windows, and learns keypoint relationships to group them together into windows.
-A further module  provides extra recognizable information at the window center.
-Locations and relationships of keypoints are encoded in different types of heatmaps, which are learned in an end-to-end network.
-We have also constructed a facade dataset with 3418 annotated images  to facilitate  research in this field.
-It has richly varying facade structure, occlusion, lighting conditions, and angle of view.
-On our dataset, our method achieves  precision of 91.4\% and  recall of 91.0\% under 50\% IoU.
-We also make a quantitative comparison with state-of-the-art methods to verify the utility of our proposed method.
-Applications based on our window detector are also demonstrated, such as window blending.

 ![image](https://github.com/lck1201/win_det_heatmaps/raw/master/docs/framework.jpg)